crownstone/bluenet/README.md

 * adjust `BOARD` to the correct number for your board.
 This determines the pin layout.
 * adjust `HARDWARE_VERSION` to the correct version of the NRF51 chip you have.
 Use script/hardware_version.sh to check your version.
 * adjust `SERIAL_VERBOSITY` to the value you prefer.
 Set it to None to disable all logging over serial.
 The default is 1 (info).
+* adjust `MASTER_BUFFER_SIZE` if you want to have a larger buffer (this buffer is reused by all characteristics that use more than a single byte or string)

 Let us now install the SoftDevice on the nRF51822: